 “To transform our culture by creating a world where science & technology are celebrated and where young people dream of becoming science and technology leaders.”

-The build season starts when the rules of the game are announced in January and it lasts for six weeks.
-At the end, the robots are shipped to the competition sites.
-Then the teams go on to their competition site to compete among many different teams to determine which team will rise to the top.
+The build season starts when the rules of the game are announced in January and lasts for six weeks.
+At the end of the six weeks, all teams and their robots travel to specific competitions to compete against each other to determine which team will rise to the top.